baynhamch/Merrimack/CSC6023_Advanced_Algorithms/Module_07/Project/Instructions.md

 - Your program should print the shortest path from the Shire to various points in Middle Earth including the paths and the distances along the way.

--Since the code has already been written for you, the main challenge will be ensuring that you understand how the input works and should be written exactly.
+- Since the code has already been written for you, the main challenge will be ensuring that you understand how the input works and should be written exactly.